Defending Trump in Russia probe? It's hardly a dream job - Philly

 On any lawyer's mind, Jeffress said: "Are your statements to the prosecutors going to be undercut by your client's tweet the next morning?"

-Aside from any personal misgivings, many law firms in Washington and elsewhere already represent witnesses in the Mueller investigation and would have an untenable conflict in representing Trump, too.
-Practically speaking, a bank or financial institution that can guarantee multimillion-dollar payments to a major law firm often makes for a more desirable client than an individual with more limited resources.
+Aside from any personal misgivings, many law firms already represent witnesses in the Mueller investigation and would have an untenable conflict in representing Trump, too.
+Practically speaking, a bank or financial institution that can guarantee multimillion-dollar payments to a law firm often makes for a more desirable client than an individual with more limited resources.

-The Trump legal team is led by Jay Sekulow, a conservative lawyer and radio talk show host with deep experience in constitutional law and in arguing religious liberty cases before the Supreme Court.
-He believes that experience is essential and that the case against Trump turns on core constitutional, rather than criminal, questions.
+Trump's legal team is led by Jay Sekulow, a conservative lawyer and radio talk show host with deep experience in constitutional law and in arguing religious liberty cases before the Supreme Court.
+He says that experience is essential because he believes the case against Trump turns on core constitutional, not criminal, questions.

 Still, Trump's legal team has been marked by evolving strategies and turmoil in the last year.

-Among the other heavyweight lawyers considered are Reid Weingarten, who has represented executives from BP and WorldCom, and A.B.
-Culvahouse, former White House counsel to President Ronald Reagan.
+Among other heavyweight lawyers who've been considered are Reid Weingarten, who's represented executives from BP and WorldCom, and A.B.
+Culvahouse, the White House counsel to President Ronald Reagan.
 Dan Webb, a former U.S. attorney who's represented General Electric and Philip Morris, passed because of a business conflict.

+That firm, Gibson, Dunn and Crutcher, also represents the political opposition research firm behind a dossier of allegations of Trump's ties to Russia.

-Any client benefits from lawyers with criminal defense savvy and experience negotiating with prosecutors in complex investigations, said Stephen Saltzburg, a law professor at George Washington University.
+Any client benefits from lawyers with criminal defense savvy and experience negotiating with prosecutors in complex investigations, said George Washington University law professor Stephen Saltzburg.

 "In theory, it shouldn't matter," he said.
 "Any lawyer should be able to negotiate, but in practice, people who know which buttons to push negotiate a lot better."